Updated 2/27/19

 Among the leading ways to stop your furnace from going on strike and make sure it runs efficiently is with yearly scheduled tune-ups on your furnace.
 Just like most mechanical equipment, the working life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are performing efficiently.
 In addition, regular cleanings can help pinpoint issues before they become big problems and you end up cashing out for emergency rates on a cold winter night.
 Plus, because furnaces burn fuel to make it hot, it’s important to examine all the various components to ensure there aren’t any ruptures or leaks that could impact the safety of your household.
 Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.

 Most manufacturers’ warranties necessitate routine HVAC maintenance to stay valid, so neglecting your tune-ups can possibly result in losing your heating or AC system warranty, which can be major money if your system does ever breakdown in the middle of a cold snap.
-Make sure you get all you can from your warranty by keeping it valid as long as possible with yearly furnace system tune-ups from Service Experts Heating, Air Conditioning & Plumbing.
+Make sure you get all you can from your warranty by keeping it valid as long as possible with yearly furnace system tune-ups from Stevenson Service Experts.

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: